From left, Emily Chang, Vishakha Radia, Michael Mandel, Amit Kumar, Greg Ross (all photos by Asa Mathat)

 Global Director, Product Strategy and Infotainment, Global Connected Consumer, General Motors

-Anchor, “Bloomberg West”, Bloomberg Television
+Anchor, “Bloomberg Technology”, Bloomberg Television

 In a world where we can connect almost anything to the Internet—from mousetraps, lights, and thermostats to cars, factories, and even our bodies—we are witnessing a fundamental shift in the way we view, apply, and distribute intelligence.
 This is altering business, social, and personal landscapes, presenting us with a whole new range of opportunities.
 What does this mean for the future of business and the economy?
 How can we harness the Internet of Everything to boost U.S. competitiveness?